 In Quiet Leadership, David Rock also uses neuroscience to argue that effective, intentional communication is always specific, succinct, and generous (meaning, filled with warm human feeling).

-For positioning and messaging, I often use the following copywriting filters: “clear, relevant, different, better.”
+When I am distilling an organization’s core positioning and messaging, I often use the four copywriting filters: “clear, relevant, different, and better.”

-Business writers can use each of these editing tools to streamline their writing, and usually in the process, their thinking.
+Business writers can use these editing tools, and the ones below, to streamline their writing and, usually in the process, their thinking.

 - How to Be A Better Writer, Gareth Branwyn